vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 ```

 ## Index Management
-Create an index template that applying property mappings on indexes that match a certain pattern
+Create an index template that applies property mappings on indexes that match a certain pattern
 ```http
 PUT /_index_template/template_name
 {